treeverse/lakeFS/docs/integrations/spark.md

 ### Usage

-Here's an example for reading a parquet file from lakeFS to a Spark DataFrame:
+Here's an example for reading a Parquet file from lakeFS to a Spark DataFrame:

 ```scala
 val repo = "example-repo"